enkvadrat/myDotfiles/README.md

-run git clone and then stow -t ~ * in commom
+run git clone and then stow -t ~ * in common